About Dr Brian Ang

 Dr Bamini Gopinath, American Journal of Clinical Nutrition, 2013

-When considering whether you need eye health vitamins despite a B12-rich diet, it’s essential to understand both dietary sources of vitamin B12 and how your body absorbs it.
+Suppose you’re wondering whether you need eye health vitamins despite having a diet rich in Vitamin B12.
+In that case, it’s essential to understand both the dietary sources of Vitamin B12 and how your body absorbs it.

 Vitamin B12 is naturally found in animal products like meat, fish, poultry, eggs, and dairy.
-For those with a diet rich in these foods, vitamin B12 intake is usually sufficient.
+For those whose diets are rich in these foods, their Vitamin B12 levels are typically sufficient.

-However, several factors can significantly influence vitamin B12 absorption and utilization.
+However, several factors can significantly influence the absorption and utilization of Vitamin B12.

-Age is a significant determinant.
-As you grow older, your body’s ability to absorb vitamin B12 from food diminishes.
-This decrease is partly due to a reduction in the production of hydrochloric acid in the stomach, essential for vitamin B12 absorption.
-People over 50 are often advised to get their vitamin B12 from supplements or fortified foods.
+Age is a significant determinant: As we age, our body’s ability to absorb Vitamin B12 from food decreases.
+This is partly due to a decline in the production of hydrochloric acid in the stomach, which is crucial for Vitamin B12 absorption.
+Therefore, people over 50 are often advised to get their Vitamin B12 from supplements or fortified foods.

-Certain medical conditions and medications can also affect vitamin B12 absorption.
-Gastrointestinal disorders like Crohn’s disease or celiac disease, diabetes medications like metformin, and some acid reflux drugs can impede absorption.
-If you have these conditions or take such medications, eye health supplements might be necessary.
+Certain medical conditions and medications can also affect Vitamin B12 absorption: Gastrointestinal disorders like Crohn’s disease or coeliac disease, medications such as metformin for diabetes, and some acid reflux drugs can impede Vitamin B12 absorption.
+If you have these conditions or are taking these medications, eye health supplements might be necessary.

-Additionally, vegetarians and vegans are prone to vitamin B12 deficiency due to dietary restrictions.
-These individuals are usually recommended to take supplements or consume foods fortified with vitamin B12.
+Vegetarians and vegans: Are predisposed to Vitamin B12 deficiency due to dietary restrictions.
+They are usually recommended to take supplements or consume Vitamin B12-enriched foods.

-However, as always, consult with your doctor before starting any supplement regimen, especially if you have underlying health conditions or are on specific medications.
-They can provide personalized recommendations based on your health status and dietary habits.
+However, always consult your doctor before beginning any supplement regimen, especially if you have underlying health concerns or are using certain drugs.
+They can make personalised recommendations depending on your health and eating habits.

 In Summary

-Methylcobalamin is essential for eye health as it supports optic nerve function and helps regulate homocysteine levels, crucial for maintaining healthy vision.
+To summarise, methylcobalamin is crucial for eye health, playing a significant role in optic nerve function and regulating homocysteine levels—both vital for maintaining healthy vision.

-When selecting an eye health supplement, consider one that contains methylcobalamin for its distinct eye and general health advantages.
+When choosing an eye health supplement, opt for one containing methylcobalamin, like Nutravision, for its distinct advantages.

 Advertisement